areebakagzi/CodeAlpha_Task/CodeAlpha_Iris_Flower_Classification/README.md

-# Iris Flower Classification using K-Nearest Neighbors (KNN)
+# Iris Flower Classification using Machine Learning

 ## CodeAlpha Data Science Internship Project

-## Project Overview
+### Project Overview

-This project implements a Machine Learning classification model using the K-Nearest Neighbors (KNN) algorithm to classify Iris flowers into three species: Iris Setosa, Iris Versicolor, and Iris Virginica.
-The classification is based on four flower measurements: sepal length, sepal width, petal length, and petal width.
+This project focuses on classifying Iris flowers into their respective species using Machine Learning.
+The classification is performed using the K-Nearest Neighbors (KNN) algorithm based on flower measurements such as sepal length, sepal width, petal length, and petal width.

+The project demonstrates the complete machine learning workflow, including data exploration, visualization, preprocessing, model training, prediction, and evaluation.

+---

 ## Dataset Information

-The Iris dataset contains:
+The Iris dataset is one of the most widely used datasets for machine learning classification tasks.

+### Dataset Characteristics

 * Total Samples: 150
-* Features: 4
+* Number of Features: 4
-* Classes: 3
+* Number of Classes: 3
-* Samples per Class: 50
 * Missing Values: None

 ### Features